antoniosignore/order-axon-cqrs/README.md

 # Home Test

+The application has been designed following the DDD (Domain Driven Design principles):

-This is a CQRS event driven and event store exercise composed of 4 components:
+    CQRS event driven and event store exercise composed of 4 components:

 a.
 Catalog microservice which manage catalogs of products
 b.
 Order microservice which manage orders of products
 c.
 EventBus implemented by AxonServer
 d.
 A relational DB

-The application has been designed following the DDD (Domain Driven Design principles).

-The tecnologies used are:
+The tecnologies adopted are:

     Axon framework
     Spring Boot